-Labs and Practicums offer live-client experiences under supervision of full-time and adjunct faculty practitioners.
+Labs offer live-client experiences under supervision of full-time and adjunct faculty practitioners.

 The Tulane Intellectual Property (IP) Labs in Patent and Trademark allow students to obtain practical, real-world experience representing clients in patent and trademark matters on a pro bono basis before the U.S. Patent and Trademark Office.
 Students under supervision help screen and interview clients, conduct patentability or registerability searches, counsel the client regarding the results, and, if appropriate, draft and file patent or trademark applications, responses, and other documents necessary to the application.